On Distributed Colouring of Hyperbolic Random Graphs: Typical HRGs: Layers, Leaves Larger Degree Neighbourhood

 \subsection{Larger Degree Neighbourhood}

 For the analysis of \RCTDEG we are interested in the neighbourhood of $u$ that has a larger degree than $u$.
 The following lemma tells us up to which radius $r'$ there might be vertices with a larger degree than than vertex $u$ with radius $r(u) =r$.
+For an illustration we refer to \Cref{fig:larger-degree-neighbourhood}a.

 \begin{lemma}[Larger degree radius] Let $G\sim\hrg$ be a threshold hyperbolic random graph and let $c' = 7$.
 Moreover, let $u \in V$ with radius $r \leq R - \frac{2\log(\log(n))}{(1-\alpha)}$ and degree $\deg(u)$.
 Then, \wehp all vertices with radius $r' \geq r + c'$ have a smaller degree than $\deg(u)$. \end{lemma}